 Namche Bazaar Trek with Everest Base Camp helicopter tour is a luxurious, time-saving, and easy way to explore some of the world’s eight thousand mountains in the Khumbu region by foot then on air.
 The trekking trail traverses through the rich subalpine terrain of Sagarmatha National Park.
 The route passes traditional Sherpa villages in Dudh Koshi river valley towards Namche Bazaar, the heart of the Khumbu region.
 Subsequently, the fast-paced tour takes a helicopter flight to offer close-up views of Mt.
 Everest and its adjoining mountains.
-It also includes a stopover at the base camp of the world’s highest mountain which is an unforgettable experience.
+It also includes a stopover at the base camp of the world’s highest mountain, an unforgettable experience.

 In just three days, the tour fully explores the major attractions of the Everest region, which is the dream destination for many tourists around the world.
 The short duration of the trek assures that it is easy and does not require apt physical fitness.
 The unique experience is best suited to those individuals who have limited travel duration, want to travel lavishly, or prefer short treks.